The Coastal Drive from Melbourne to Sydney

 Visit the Buchan Caves

-On your way to the eastern coast of Australia another place worth stopping by is Buchan.
+On your way to the eastern coast of Australia, another place worth stopping by is Buchan.
 Famous for its unique underground caves, it offers a very relaxing environment.
-If you love walking in the nature and seeing native animals in the wild, this is a great place.
-I spotted many native birds: galahs, lyre birds, wallabies and kangaroos.
+If you love walking in nature and seeing native animals in the wild, this is a great place.
+I spotted many native birds: Galahs, lyrebirds, wallabies and kangaroos.
 Plan one day for visiting Buchan.

-Yarringon is a small and picturesque village in the Gippslands.
-With its quirky shops and an excellent bakery it's worth stopping by for a walk and a coffee break.
+Yarrington is a small and picturesque village in the Gippsland.
+It’s really worth stopping by for a walk and a coffee break with its quirky shops and an excellent bakery.

 Eden and Merimbula in New South Wales